Every evening the Bay Lights turn the San Francisco Bay Bridge into a shimmering, mesmerizing nighttime LED light sculpture.

 Nearby Points of Interest

-Bay Lights Sculpture on the Bay Bridge (Temporarily Off) is featured on:
+Checking Out the Bay Lights is featured on: